Hello! Welcome to Maggie Bell Counselling, Hypnotherapy & NLP Life Coaching (Bromley & Lewisham).

 My Counselling, Hypnotherapy & NLP Life Coaching Practice Location:

-See the Cabin below where I work which is warm and welcoming with a log burner for those cold days that make therapy feel even more therapeutic than the process I offer.
+Please take a look at the Cabin below where I practise.
+It is private, warm and welcoming with its own log burner for those cold days making the therapeutic process and manageable where you are in control.
 It is confidential, warm, comfortable and professional.
 There is FREE CAR ROADSIDE PARKING, NO PARKING RESTRICTIONS.
 I am about a 15 minute walk away from Grove Park Train Station and Grove Park Bus Garage (Post Code: SE12 0PW).
 Or not far from Waitrose in Burnt Ash (Post Code: BR1 5AJ).
 The local buses to Grove Park and the Waitrose Bus Stop are 126, 261, 136.
 Other London Transport is available from Bromley Central, Hayes BR2, Beckenham BR3, West Wickham BR4, Orpington BR5 & BR6, Chislehurst BR7, Swanley & Sevenoaks BR8, Grove Park SE12, Lewisham SE13, Forest Hill SE23, Sydenham SE26, Catford SE6.
-More Train Stations local; Bromley South (Post Code: BR1 1LX), Bromley North (Post Code: BR1 3NN).
+More Train Stations local are: Bromley South (Post Code: BR1 1LX) and Bromley North (Post Code: BR1 3NN).
 There are local cab offices at Grove Park, Bromley South and Bromley North that are not far away.

 Flexible Therapies for you:

-One to one counselling focuses on the person and can help you discover who you really are and where you really want to be.
+… one to one counselling focuses on you the person and can help you discover who you really are and where you really want to be.
 Your true self and your wanted destination!
-One to one counselling can give you a clearer visualisation, and strengthen all your senses to enable you to see yourself from your outside world more clearly.
+One to one counselling can give you a clearer visualisation of your pathway forward, and strengthen all your senses to enable you to see yourself from your outside world more clearly.
 It is goal orientated with measured progress.
-It can be what ever you want it to be and maybe just in place to support you through a difficult time; however, its a process.
-Although every session counts as well as the process and so with each session; you the client will know if the counselling is working for you, or not.
+It can be whatever you want it to be and can even be just in place to support you through a difficult time; however, its a process, even though every session counts as one step forward or several.
+This means with every session you have you the client will know if its working for you, or not.
 You only book your next session at your last session and so its ongoing according to the progress you feel you are making.